equinixmetal-buildkite/cosign-buildkite-plugin/README.md

 ### `keyless` (Optional, boolean)

 If set to `true`, the plugin will use keyless signatures.
 If set to `false`, the plugin will use a keypair.
-If not specified, the plugin will default to `true`.
+If not specified, the plugin will default to `false`.

 ### `keyless-config` (Optional, object)